MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 }
 ```

 In the preceding code, the parameter `sz` is 10 and the original buffer is 10 bytes.
-There are two memory safety errors that we will see if COE finds:
+There are two memory safety errors:

 - an out-of-bounds load from `buf` in the `for` loop
 - an out-of-bounds store to `local` in the `for` loop

-The buffer buffer overflow is due to the loop exit test `<=sz`.
-When the example runs, it's *secure by coincidence*.
+The buffer overflow is due to the loop exit test `<=sz`.
+When this example runs, it's *secure by coincidence*.
 That's because of the over-allocation and alignment done by most C++ runtime implementations.
 When `sz % 16 == 0`, the final write to `local[ii]` corrupts memory.
-Other cases only read/write to the "malloc slop" which is due to the C Runtime (CRT) padding allocations out to a 0 mod 16 aggregate boundary.
+Other cases only read/write to the "malloc slop", which is due to the C Runtime (CRT) padding allocations out to a 0 mod 16 aggregate boundary.

 Errors are only observable if the following page is unmapped, or upon use of corrupted data.
-All other cases are silent in the following example.
-With Continue On Error, you see both errors in the summary and the program will run to completion.
+All other cases are silent in this example.
+With Continue On Error, you see both errors in the summary after the program runs to completion.

 Create a checked build of the preceding code with COE turned on:

-1. Compile the code using the `-fsanitize=address` (turn on COE) and `-Zi` (create a separate PDB file) switches: `cl -fsanitize=address -Zi coe.cpp`
+1. Compile the code using the `-fsanitize=address` (turns on COE) and `-Zi` (creates a separate PDB file that address sanitizer uses to display memory error location information) switches: `cl -fsanitize=address -Zi coe.cpp`
 1. Set the `ASAN_OPTIONS` environment variable to send ASAN output to stdout: `set ASAN_OPTIONS=Continue On Error=1`
 1. Run the test code: `coe.exe`

-The output shows that there were two memory buffer overflow errors, as expected, and gives the call stack for where they happened.
+The output shows that there were two memory buffer overflow errors and gives the call stack for where they happened.
+The report starts out like this:

-COE reports two distinct errors that occur on the same source line.
-The first error reads memory at a global address in the `.data` section, and the other writes to memory allocated from the heap.
-The report looks like this:

 ```cmd
 ==9776==ERROR: AddressSanitizer: global-buffer-overflow on address 0x0047b08a at pc 0x003c121b bp 0x012ffaec sp 0x012ffae0